 About Tooley's Boatyard

-Tooley's Boatyard Trust promotes the history and heritage of Tooley's Boatyard and provides guided tours of the boatyard and boat trips.
+Tooley's Boatyard Trust promotes the history and heritage of Tooley's Boatyard through:

 The dry dock provides a service for the boating community and an opportunity for visitors to see work in progress, as well as the fully restored workshops dating from the 1930s, which include a carpenter's store, a belt-driven machine workshop and a paint store.
-There is also a 200 year-old forge where a blacksmith plies his trade.
-In addition to its day to day use for boat maintenance, the dock is sometimes used as a performance space for Theatre in the Dock.
+There is also a 200 year-old forge where a blacksmith plies their trade.
+In addition to its day to day use for boat maintenance, the dock is used as a performance space for Theatre in the Dock during the annual two-day Banbury Canal Festival in October.

 The Trust has proposed to the local authorities that they open up the towpath alongside the dry dock to provide a path for the general public to walk past (and maybe look in!), together with a long-term plan to replace the existing dry dock building with a two-storey building linked to the adjoining Museum bridge, enabling visitors to walk around at the upper level, and watch and learn about the skills and techniques involved in narrowboat maintenance.